melodious-chat/melodious/protocol.md

 ```

 name: Username.
 MUST match `[a-zA-Z0-9\-_\.]{3,32}` regex

 pass: Password.
 MUST match `[a-zA-Z0-9\-_\.]{3,32}` regex

+Sent by client: Logs the client in.

+Sent by server: Indicates a login (online) event.

 If user with username `name` does not exist or SHA256 hash/checksum `hash` is invalid, server MUST send a `fatal` message.